LiamHz/liamhz.github.io/md-blog/2022-plans.md

 ---

-Time for the obligatory 2022 goals section
+Time for the obligatory 2022 goals.

-I want to create more art.
+I want to create art that sparks fun and delight.

-Specifically, I want to get good at

-- Playing guitar
-- Composing music
-- 3D motion graphics
-- Photography and film
-- Procedural generation
-- Things that fill me with dread: singing and dancing

-Success for me would be if I publish three things, each in a different category that I think is good (e.g. [proc gen terrain](https://github.com/LiamHz/atlas)), and three things in different categories I'm proud of (e.g. [rendering engine](https://github.com/LiamHz/excal) + [article](https://liamhinzman.com/blog/vulkan-fundamentals.html)).
+Everything below is an elaboration of this goal.

+In a past life I would've loved to be a [medieval bard](https://youtu.be/tmszYC0VPKM), [singing the tales](https://www.youtube.com/watch?v=uxfoa23skHg) of heroes and their [triumphs and follies](https://youtu.be/oFJ8ylnqAmg), and [entrancing](https://youtu.be/7gphiFVVtUI) the last few people in a [tavern](https://youtu.be/55HrV8XnN64) with the [voices of six strings](https://youtu.be/polw2YaLOXE).
+Either that or a rock star<sup>[1](https://youtu.be/JLCtH0KAY8Q),[2](https://youtu.be/sL16spEIAL8),[3](https://youtu.be/iTTPhTnND-g),[4](https://youtu.be/OkHD4OVjS4E),[5](https://youtu.be/9_gkpYORQLU)</sup>

+> Words have to find a man's mind before they can touch his heart, and some men's minds are woeful small targets.
+Music touches their hearts directly no matter how small or stubborn the mind of the man who listens. - Rothfuss

+Music that touches my heart often have [layered harmonies](https://youtu.be/4v3zyPEy-Po), focus on a [singer](https://youtu.be/8qGFAkyfjDU) and [guitar](https://youtu.be/1u8rIx65QgA), and have [lyrics](https://youtu.be/Gh8Gl2GwB6s) that [linger](https://youtu.be/YV9NrQvNEv4) in my [mind](https://youtu.be/NPXx0CcotWk).
+I want to compose and record music that does the same for myself and my friends.

+Every time I'm alone with my thoughts while traveling, I feel like time is slipping through my fingers like sand.
+Living in New Mexico felt like a new chapter of life, then it ended.
+Living with my girlfriend in Vancouver felt like unending paradise until we broke up.
+Unfortunately, my brain can't do any sensory simulation, I'm not able to visualize or relive memories through sight / touch / taste / smell / sound.
+I'd like to compensate for this, and to me sight is one of the best ways I can remember the past, so I'd like to get better at photography and film.
+I'll also be writing more as a way to scrapbook my thoughts.

+In addition to capturing reality, I'd also like to create new ones.
+Ever since going to my first [EDM rave](https://www.landistanaka.com/#/visual/odesza-a-moment-apart-tour/) 3D [motion graphics](https://www.behance.net/gallery/102496439/LEAGUE-OF-LEGENDS-ARCANE-Main-titles-pitch) have enthralled me.

+Building tools that let other people reify what's in their heads also appeals to me

+- Algorithmic maps that let you play God and test theories of urban development
+- Proc-gen systems that let you rapidly create and explore the different forms and functions that objects, animals, people can have
+- Image processing shaders that give new ways to look at and transform the world
+- Generative art in any form that explores and explains different phenomena
+- Anything else that is animated, dynamic, and fun to use

-I'm alright if I don't get around to exploring all of these things, I care much more about reaching some level of proficiency and output that I'm happy with in a few of these things.
+I'm alright if I don't get around to exploring all of these things, I care much more about reaching some level of proficiency and output that I'm happy with in a few instead of being mediocre at everything.

-Measuring both effort and output seems like a good idea, so setting aside 10 hours a week to spend on any of the above areas is a goal.

-Another way I'll measure this is if I feel at home amongst the artists and HCI devs people in Devine Lu Linvega's [webring](https://webring.xxiivv.com/) -- I'll add myself at the end of the year, but feeling "at home" is what matters most.
+Another way I'll measure this is if I feel at home amongst the artists and HCI devs in Devine Lu Linvega's [webring](https://webring.xxiivv.com/).

-I also want to write more.
-Some arbitrary numbers that sound good in my head are ≥ 1 blog post a month, and ≥ 1 journal entries / brain dumps a week.
+Here's to creating art that sparks fun and delight.